BoundlessDB

 How Conflict Detection Works

-// The token captures your exact query scope:
+// The appendCondition captures your exact query scope (DCB spec):

-pos: 5 // Position at time of read
+after: 5n // Position at time of read (optional)

 }

-// "Are there NEW events (pos > 5) that MATCH these conditions?"
+// "Are there NEW events (after pos 5) that MATCH these conditions?"

 // - StudentSubscribed for course='math201' (different key value)